 9 Children’s Books About Gender Equality

 Every child deserves to grow up healthy, educated and safe – with an equal chance to reach their potential.
 That’s why Save the Children is committed to building a world where girls, boys, and youth of diverse gender identities are heard, valued, and have access to equal opportunities.
-We believe that ALL children should be empowered to live their lives, speak their minds, and determine their own futures.

 We know that from an early age, children learn stereotypical notions of what it means to be a girl and what it means to be a boy.
 In efforts to break-down rigid, inequitable gender stereotypes and promote diverse and positive expressions of gender identity, we’re proud to share this list of books about gender equality for preschoolers and young children.
 Gender equality books like these can broaden children’s horizons and challenge common misperceptions about traditional gender roles.
 This list offers gender equality books about powerful girls and sensitive boys, and kids who dare to be different.